Graduate School

 Dismissal from Graduate School

-Advanced-degree students (regularly, conditionally, and provisionally admitted) are expected to make satisfactory progress toward a specific academic degree.
+Advanced-degree students and graduate certificate (regularly, conditionally, and provisionally admitted) are expected to make satisfactory progress toward a specific academic degree or certificate.
 This includes maintaining a GPA of 3.00 or better for all courses taken as a graduate student and for courses included in the graduate program, meeting departmental or program requirements, and participating in a creative activity such as a thesis.

-If a student is failing to make satisfactory progress toward an academic degree, as determined by the major department/program or the Graduate School, the student may be dismissed from the Graduate School.
+If a student is failing to make satisfactory progress, as determined by the major department/program or the Graduate School, the student may be dismissed from the Graduate School.

 Any student who fails a final oral examination may be dismissed from the Graduate School.